|

 Pond crayfish, Durham, 7/2/05.
 This crayfish was

-lying at the bottom of a pond, so it took some image enhancement to
+lying at the bottom of a drainage ditch, so it took some image enhancement to

 bring out the details.
 It appeared to be several inches long. |